colinwilson/lotusdocs.dev/content/docs/guides/features/plausible-analytics.md

 images: []
 ---

-[Plausible Analytics](https://plausible.io) is a simple, open source, lightweight (< 1 KB) and privacy-friendly alternative to Google Analytics.
+[Plausible Analytics](https://plausible.io) is a simple, open source, lightweight (< 1 KB) and privacy-focused alternative to Google Analytics.
 Plausible is completely independent, self-funded and bootstrapped.
 Read more about them [here](https://plausible.io/about).

 ![Plausible Analytics Dashboard Screenshot](https://res.cloudinary.com/lotuslabs/image/upload/v1673015990/Lotus%20Docs/Social%20Media/plausible-analytics-screenshot_ds_rdd_c6bi3o.webp)

 ## Why use Plausible Analytics?

-Plausible is an open source, privacy-first Google Analytics alternative.
+As previously mentioned, Plausible is an open source, privacy-focused Google Analytics alternative.
 So what are the benefits of this?

 - **Privacy by design** - Plausible, by design complies with [strict privacy policies](https://plausible.io/data-policy).
 Including: GDPR, CCPA, and PECR.
 - **You own your data** - Plausible does **not** sell or share your data, or abuse your visitor's privacy.
 When using Plausible Analytics, you 100% own and control all of your website data.
 Your data is not being shared with or sold to any third-parties.